 When thinking about your career, it’s important to strategize and plan ahead.
 I know it can be hard when you feel you’ve already hit a wall.
 But, by taking a step back you may discover an opportunity.

 A colleague once shared how unhappy he was at his job.
-He no longer cared and chuckled on how he would go in and out of work without anyone noticing.
+He no longer cared and chuckled at how he would go in and out of work without anyone noticing.
 Well, someone noticed and a few months later he was let go.

 I’ve held jobs where I no longer cared for the work I was doing.
 I’ve also been frustrated by the lack of upward mobility or wanted more pay.
 However, unlike my friend, I chose not to slack at work.
 Instead, I created a plan to get the job I wanted and the pay I wanted.
 By doing so, I gained new skills, experiences, and expanded my network with employees in different professions.
 These were assets I could use to grow within the company or take elsewhere.

 - Career Tips to Become More Valuable in Your Profession and to Employers